-The Faculty endeavours to provide Trainees their allocation assignment for the two year programme However if a Trainee's circumstances have changed, applications for a post reassignment will be considered.
+If a Trainee's circumstances have changed applications for a post reassignment will be considered.
 Applications received will be considered by the National Speciality Directors.

 Applications will generally be considered as part of the allocation process.
 Priority will be given to Trainees with significant change in circumstances.
 Applications from Trainees with change in circumstances related to caring or parental responsibilities will then be considered.
 Applications from Trainees with a change involving a committed relationship will be considered afterwards.
 Please see policy on Post Reassignment for information and application process.